 Each of our examples can be attributed to visionaries and government officials who responded to their vision.
 Government spending caused the retreat in passenger rail serivce, and government spending helped restore passenger rail services.

-start-up of the Downeaster in 2002.
+The efforts of the grassroots TrainRiders/ Northeast lead to the start-up of the Downeaster in 2002. |

 In Maine, the vision dates back to 1989, when Wayne Davis and a group of citizens got together to talk about a return of passenger rail to Maine.
 The effort led to the creation of the grassroots organization of TrainRiders/Northeast.
 The group, which included interested people from as far away as Bangor in Maine and several coastal New Hampshire towns, explored the feasibility of Amtrak’s extending the Northeast Corridor passenger trains from Boston through New Hampshire to Portland, Maine, as a first step toward expanding service to other areas of northern New England.